 You might choose the first option, replying to the last email conversation, if you’ve had back-and-forth correspondence with your recipients.
 The second option could be good if you want to follow up to a specific email campaign you sent with GMass, especially if there wasn’t much back-and-forth correspondence.

 And… that’s it.
 Your campaign will now go out as replies to your prior conversation (or replies to a specific prior campaign) for each recipient.

 Let’s look at an example of this in action.

 Example: Answering Job Application Emails

-As I’ve recently blogged about, GMass can be used effectively as an automated Applicant Tracking System.
-In cases in which job applicants are emailing you their resume and letter of application, it’s a great idea to use the “Send as replies” feature to send out emails as replies to these candidates, because it gives the impression you have taken the time to actually hit “reply” and respond to them personally–instead of just sending out a form letter.
+As I’ve blogged about in the past, GMass can be used effectively as an automated Applicant Tracking System.
+In cases in which job applicants are emailing you their resume and letter of application, it’s a great idea to use the “Send as replies” feature to send out emails as replies to these candidates, because it gives the impression you have taken the time to actually hit “reply” and respond to them personally —instead of just sending out a form letter.